-The 'tiredness'-based learning model implemented in this simulation can explain the generation of task-specific structure in cases 1 and 2 (structures for oneself and structures for oneself & others).
-Case 2 (structures generated for oneself & others) is explained by appealing to the similarity of systems - if a structure provides congeniality for me, it will provide congeniality for other systems like me.
-In our computer model, the agents ended up forming structures that were useful for everyone, even though they were just concerned about reducing their own tiredness.
-This was possible only because the agents were similar to each other.
+The Q-Learning model implemented in this simulation can explain the generation of structure that is used both by the agent generating the structure, and by the other agents in the environment.
+The agents ended up forming structures that were useful for everyone, even though they were just concerned about reducing their own tiredness.
+This was only possible because the agents were similar to each other.
 This is similar to how paths are formed in fields: one person cuts across the field to reduce his physical effort, others, sharing the same system and wanting to reduce their effort, find the route optimal.
 As more people follow the route, a stable path is formed.